For prospective owners

 Scheduling framework

-• Annual allocation of priority days per owner, aligned with share size.
+• Annual hour allocation per owner, aligned with share size.

-• Rolling request window for new trips, with first-come, first-served access.
+• Rolling request window with first-come, first-served access.

-• Fair tie-breaking rules for high-demand periods (holidays, school breaks).
+• Fair tie-breaking rules for high-demand periods — holidays, school breaks, summer weekends.

 • Clear policies for repositioning flights and extended trips.

-These rules are drafted with experienced aviation counsel and can be tuned to the preferences of the founding ownership group.
+These rules are drafted with experienced aviation counsel and can be refined to reflect the preferences of the founding ownership group.

 Important: How Matrix AirShare Differs From Traditional Fractional Programs

-We want owners to understand this tradeoff clearly up front.
+We want prospective owners to understand this distinction clearly up front.
 Click to expand.

 Read the full explanation